Bugsy: Plot

-Lansky waits for Bugsy outside the jail and gives a satchel of money to his friend, though warns that he will no longer be able to protect Bugsy.
+Lansky waits for Bugsy outside the jail and gives a satchel of money to his friend, though he warns Bugsy that he will no longer be able to protect him.
 The Flamingo's opening night is a total failure in a rainstorm, and $2 million of the budget is unaccounted for.
 Bugsy discovers that Virginia stole the money, which he then lets her keep.
-He then urges Lansky never to sell his share of the casino because he will live to thank him someday.

-Later that night, Bugsy is shot and killed in his home.
-Virginia is told the news in Las Vegas and knows her own days could be numbered.
+He then urges Lansky to never sell his share of the casino because he will live to thank him someday.
+Returning to Los Angeles, Bugsy is shot and killed in his home.
+Virginia learns the news in Las Vegas and knows her own days could be numbered.

 The end title cards state that one week after Bugsy's death, Virginia returned all of the missing money to Lansky and later committed suicide in Austria, and by 1991, the $6 million invested in Bugsy's Las Vegas dream had generated revenues of $100 billion.